 10. Hop on the Skyline Gondola

 Just five minutes from town, the Skyline Gondola takes you up the mountain for some stunning views of the area.
-It’s the steepest gondola in the Southern hemisphere and stretches over 450 meters (1,476 feet).
+It’s the steepest gondola in the Southern Hemisphere and stretches over 450 meters (1,476 feet).
 Beyond the amazing view, there is also plenty of hiking and biking to be done at the summit as well as a luge track that you can try.
 You’ll also find a restaurant with a panoramic view of Queenstown.
-Round-trip tickets for the gondola are 46 NZD for adults, with discounted combo tickets available that include luge rides and/or a meal at the restaurant.
+You can purchase round-trip tickets for the gondola or get a discounted combo ticket that includes luge rides and/or a meal at the restaurant.

 11. Hike Ben Lomond